-About halfway between Perth and Broome lies the little-known Ningaloo Reef, a 260km-long coral fringe which lies so close to the mainland that you don’t need a boat to experience its undersea wonder.
-At Sal Salis, the house reef is just 100m offshore, with a wealth of marine life including staghorn coral, manta rays, clownfish and reef sharks.
+About halfway between Perth and Broome lies the little-known Ningaloo Reef, a 260km-long coral fringe which lies so close to the mainland that you don’t need a boat to experience its undersea wonders.
+At Sal Salis, the reef is just 100m offshore, with a wealth of marine life including staghorn coral, manta rays, clownfish and reef sharks.
 Each year between April and July, gentle whale sharks congregate in huge numbers here, and during this season, Sals Salis offers the once-in-a-lifetime opportunity (extra cost) to swim with the largest fish on earth.
 As of 2016, the Western Australian government has also given Sal Salis guests the go-ahead to share the waters with migrating humpback whales (from August to October, at additional cost).

 Accommodation at Sal Salis is in spacious, elevated eco-tents, where guests retire on comfortable jarrah-hewn beds with organic cotton sheets.
 Ensuites contain solar-powered showers and composting toilets to ensure precious water is sparingly used.
 Tents face the ocean to take advantage of coastal breezes, are illuminated by solar-powered lamps and have no modern distractions such as television, mobile phone reception or Wi-Fi, so nature is the star of the show.